chaturaloka/vscode-worklog/README.md

 ## Release Notes

-Users appreciate release notes as you update your extension.

-### 0.0.1 (Development)
+### 0.0.3 (Development)

-- Creates a new markdown file with hardcoded content at the root of the workspace
+- Fixes the date generation in the format: 'YYYY_MM_DD_Day.md', Fixes the bug in date generation format using the proper javascript api

 ### 0.0.2 (Development)

 - Adds right click menu option to create a work log
 - Creates a new markdown file with the hardcoded content at the folder in which the right click is performed
 - Creates a new markdown file with hardcoded content at the root of the workspace if command exectued using cmd + shift + p

+### 0.0.1 (Development)

+- Creates a new markdown file with hardcoded content at the root of the workspace

 ---